KIAWAH ISLAND, S.C. - My golf ball has found many a dire lie.

 Gus Wortham Golf Course

-Certainly one of the scariest holes at historic Gus Wortham Golf Course in Houston, which just reopened following a $7.5 million renovation, is the sixth, a par-4 that stretches to 460 yards.
+Certainly one of the scariest holes at historic Gus Wortham Golf Course in Houston, which reopened in 2017 following a $7.5 million renovation, is the sixth, a par-4 that stretches to 460 yards.
 On this particular day, we played the 110-year-old course from the tips, into the wind, because ours was a group of single digit players who felt obligated to play the 6,400-yard course from the back tees.
 If that's not daunting enough, the approach plays mostly over Brays Bayou, but I couldn't help notice what was right of the water – an old cemetery.
 After a pretty good drive, I topped my long approach shot short of the water (but did manage bogey).
 I was even par going into that hole and hitting it quite well.
 Afterwards, I wound up making four doubles and even topped another shot or two.
 Coincidence?
 I hardly think so.

 Anyway, it turns out that Forest Park Lawndale is the third largest cemetery in Texas.
 Among the interred are quite a few famous Texans – including, Jesse Jones (a billionaire who contributed greatly to Houston's growth), longtime U.S. Senator Lloyd Benson and the famous oil well firefighter Red Adair (who inspired the 1968 movie "Hellfighters," starring John Wayne).
 Maybe next time I play Gus Wortham I should pay my respects across the bayou and ask the spirit of Adair to put out a few fires for me should the need arise. - Mike Bailey